 What are the different types of downsizing and how common is it?

-With government policies seeking to promote downsizing amongst older Australians, it is important to understand just what it entails.
+With government policies and election promises seeking to promote downsizing amongst older Australians, it is important to understand just what it entails.

 Downsizing is the process by which a household moves from one dwelling to another that may be either smaller in size or of lower value, or both.
 The concept of downsizing is usually applied to older Australians when they move prior to or during their retirement.
 However, a move into aged care isn’t usually seen as downsizing.